 At times other than study and quiet hours, courtesy hours are in effect.
 During courtesy hours, students are expected to respond positively to requests from other residents or the residential life staff for increased quiet.
 Students returning to the residence hall after midnight on the weekends are expected to show consideration for other residents of the hall.

 Noise that disturbs others, regardless of the time of day, violates the rights of others.
 Individual residents are expected to request quiet from floor mates.
 Study and quiet/courtesy hours are a shared responsibility, with each resident responsible for his or her own conduct and for letting others know when they are infringing on the right to a quiet living environment.
 Failure to observe study and quiet hours or courtesy hours may result in removal of the student from his/her floor or hall and judicial/student conduct action will result.

 Noise heard outside of a student’s room or within a student’s room from the corridor will be considered excessive.
 Playing a musical instrument in the residence is prohibited.

 During final exams, 24-hour quiet hours are in effect.

-The College has declared certain residential areas within the residence halls as substance-free.
-All students who have requested a substance-free living community must make a commitment not to use tobacco, alcohol, incense, or luminary products in their living area or return to the living area under the influence of drugs or alcohol.
+The College has declared certain residential areas within the residence halls as substance free.
+All students who have requested a substance-free living community must make a commitment to refrain from use of tobacco, alcohol, incense, or luminary products in their living area and refrain from returning to the living area under the influence of drugs or alcohol.
 Any student requesting substance-free living will be required to live by that pledge and may face immediate removal from the community if found in violation of that pledge.